rundeck/docs/docs/administration/configuration/gui-customization.md

 HTML displayed on the login page.
 The HTML will be sanitized before display.

-### rundeck.gui.login.footerMessageHtml
-- Example: ```(Default: blank)```
-- min version: 2.x

-HTML displayed on the login page below the login form.
-The HTML will be sanitized before display.

 ### rundeck.gui.errorpage.hidestacktrace
 - Example: ```(Default: false)```
 - min version: 2.x